Erotokritos

 Erotokritos (Ἐρωτόκριτος) is a romance composed by Vikentios Kornaros in early 17th century Crete.
 It consists of 10,012 fifteen-syllable rhymed verses, the last twelve of which refer to the poet himself.
 It is written in the Cretan dialect of the Greek language.
 Its central theme is love between Erotokritos (only referred to in the work as Rotokritos or Rokritos) and Aretousa.
 Around this theme, revolve other themes such as honour, friendship, bravery and courage.
 Erotokritos and Erophile by Georgios Hortatzis constitute classic examples of Greek Renaissance literature and are considered to be the most important works of Cretan literature.
-It remains a popular work to this day, largely due to the music that accompanies it when it is publicly recited.
+It remains a popular work to this day.
+It is accompanies by music when it is publicly recited.
 A particular type of rhyming used in the traditional mantinades was also the one used in Erotokritos.

 Characters

 The poet narrates the trials and tribulations suffered by two young lovers, Erotokritos and Aretousa, daughter of Heracles, King of Athens.